RJHFMSTR/THORIN/docs/docs/tutorials/cluster_relatives.md

 nav_order: 2
 parent: Parent-of-origin inference pipeline tutorial
 ---
-# Relatedness inference and clustring of close relatives
+# Relatedness inference and clustering of close relatives
 {: .no_toc }

 ## Table of contents